Candy and Confectionery Gummy Candy Recipes

 Coating cranberry candy in sugar

-Roll each candy in sugar so all sides are covered.
-Transfer coated candies to a parchment-lined tray.
-Allow to sit at room temperature, uncovered, for 1-2 days to allow candy to crystallise and develop a crunchy coating.
+Roll each square in sugar so all sides are covered.
+Place coated candies on prepared tray, making sure they do not touch.
+Air-dry at room temperature, uncovered, for 1-2 days, or until candy crystallizes and develops a crunchy coating.

 Coated gummies on parchment lined tray

-Transfer candies to an airtight container, layered between sheets of parchment.
-These will keep well at room temperature for several weeks.
+Store cranberry jelly candy in an airtight container, layered between sheets of parchment.
+These will keep well at room temperature for 3-4 weeks.

 Notes